taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We are back at Green Haven Clarksville, the morning after Asoka arrived and begged for sanctuary.

 Eireena: **"Serena overheard some of the Peacekeeper's talking -- apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission.
-He's actually on his way to the Red Zone, to a location in the former Amazon Rainforest, where the **WORLD GOV**'s satellites have captured images of what looks like *humans*."**
+He's actually on his way to the Red Zone, to a location in the former Amazon Rainforest, where the World Government's satellites have captured images of what looks like *humans*."**

 Serena: **"They're, apparently, *re-growing* the forest.
 And instead of showing the appropriate *awe* for *anyone* who could do that, the Peacekeepers were going on about how much 'exotic fruit' they were going to be able to bring back home. *Idiots*.
 Don't they realise what killed the forest in the first place?"**